Outdoor range activities:

 pistols with a maximum velocity of 1,000 feet per second.
 Lead bullets

 only, no jacketed bullets at all.
 No center-fire rifles, either.
 Cost

-is $3.00 per adult to offset heating costs.
+is $3.00 per adult MEMBER to offset heating costs.

 Basic Marksmanship Class